Overview

 Intelligence assessments determine an individual's cognitive abilities, problem-solving skills, reasoning abilities, and overall intellectual functioning.
 These tests may estimate a person's intelligence, often understood as the capacity to learn, adapt to new situations, think critically, and solve complex problems.

-Intelligence tests are used in various fields, including education, psychology, clinical assessment, and research.
+Intelligence tests are used in various fields, including education, psychology, clinical evaluation, and research.
 They can help provide insights into a person's cognitive strengths and weaknesses, guide educational placements, identify potential learning disabilities, and inform clinical diagnoses.

 Neuropsychological tests